DNA nanotechnology: Nanomechanical devices

 DNA complexes have been made that change their conformation upon some stimulus, making them one form of nanorobotics.
 These structures are initially formed in the same way as the static structures made in structural DNA nanotechnology, but are designed so that dynamic reconfiguration is possible after the initial assembly.
 The earliest such device made use of the transition between the B-DNA and Z-DNA forms to respond to a change in buffer conditions by undergoing a twisting motion.

 This reliance on buffer conditions caused all devices to change state at the same time.
 Subsequent systems could change states based upon the presence of control strands, allowing multiple devices to be independently operated in solution.
 Some examples of such systems are a "molecular tweezers" design that has an open and a closed state, a device that could switch from a paranemic-crossover (PX) conformation to a (JX2) conformation with two non-junction juxtapositions of the DNA backbone, undergoing rotational motion in the process, and a two-dimensional array that could dynamically expand and contract in response to control strands.
 Structures have also been made that dynamically open or close, potentially acting as a molecular cage to release or reveal a functional cargo upon opening.
+In another example, a DNA origami nanostructure was coupled to T7 RNA polymerase and could thus be operated as a chemical energy-driven motor that can be coupled to a passive follower, which it then drives.

 DNA walkers are a class of nucleic acid nanomachines that exhibit directional motion along a linear track.
 A large number of schemes have been demonstrated.
 One strategy is to control the motion of the walker along the track using control strands that need to be manually added in sequence.
 It is also possible to control individual steps of a DNA walker by irradiation with light of different wavelengths.
 Another approach is to make use of restriction enzymes or deoxyribozymes to cleave the strands and cause the walker to move forward, which has the advantage of running autonomously.
 A later system could walk upon a two-dimensional surface rather than a linear track, and demonstrated the ability to selectively pick up and move molecular cargo.
 In 2018, a catenated DNA that uses rolling circle transcription by an attached T7 RNA polymerase was shown to walk along a DNA-path, guided by the generated RNA strand.
 Additionally, a linear walker has been demonstrated that performs DNA-templated synthesis as the walker advances along the track, allowing autonomous multistep chemical synthesis directed by the walker.
 The synthetic DNA walkers' function is similar to that of the proteins dynein and kinesin.